auth0/docs/articles/api/authentication/_login.md

 ### Test this endpoint

-Your can use our [Authentication API Debugger extension](/extensions/authentication-api-debugger) to test this endpoint.
-Click on **Try** to go to the article that explains how to set it up (you only have to do this once).
+Your can use our **Authentication API Debugger** extension to test this endpoint.
+Click on **Try** to go to the article that explains how to install it (you only have to do this once).

 <%
   if(account.tenant.indexOf('.') !== -1){